lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 One difficulty presented by the specifically Gothic facets of queer theory is the role of paranoia.
 Sedgwick proposes that it is the paranoia of the Gothic which makes it so evocatively queer.
 But of course, one of my desires is to resist paranoia.

+\[Something about Susan Sontag & camp being how I reparatively read the Gothic?\]

-This dissertation does not seem to explicitly define, taxonomize, or study the Gothic, largely because I join in recent work like Robert Miles’[^cf12] which sees the Gothic as a trans-generic mode which may appear across the literary mediascape.
+This dissertation does not seek to explicitly define, taxonomize, or study the Gothic, largely because I join in recent work like Robert Miles’[^cf12] which sees the Gothic as a trans-generic mode which may appear across the literary mediascape.
 Because I wish to better understand the Gothic, I do not take the Gothic as my direct subject, but turn my attention to an area where I believe it will emerge.
 I wish to know, for different macroanlytical views of the decade, whether, and how, the Gothic does in fact appear.